glasseyes view / Flickr

 Renewable energy played the most important role in the growth of low-carbon energy, the report points out.
 The sector saw the highest rate of growth of any energy source in 2017, and met around a quarter of global energy demand growth last year.

-Here are other key findings of the IEA report:
+key findings of the IEA report:

 - Oil demand grew by 1.6 percent, more than twice the average annual rate seen over the past decade, driven by the transport sector (in particular a growing share of SUVs and trucks in major economies) as well as rising petrochemical demand.